SathyaNeom/GIS_Project/TESTING_GUIDE.md

 1. **Unit Tests** - Run on your local JVM (no device needed)
 2. **UI/Instrumented Tests** - Run on Android device/emulator (device required)

+For a comprehensive understanding of the application's architecture and component responsibilities, refer to **[ARCHITECTURE.md](ARCHITECTURE.md)** before writing tests.

 ## Test Structure

 ```